 - You should accept a legal background check from the producers.

 Derek Hough, a current judge on the show, started as a pro dancer—and won a record-breaking six times.
 In his audition tape from 2006, Hough told the casting team, “I’m dynamic, charismatic, [and] can bring many different styles and influences onto the dance floor.
 I love entertaining.
 I love entertaining people.”
 In addition to his energetic interview, Hough demonstrated an impressive spin on his tape.
 He also brought in lots of experience.
-Before he ever auditioned, he had won the World DanceSport Federation’s World Latin Championship.
+Before he ever auditioned, he won the World DanceSport Federation’s World Latin Championship in 2002.

-Besides casting competitive dance partners for the celebrities, “Dancing with the Stars” also looks for talent for other roles.
-Although no longer part of the program, a troupe of pro dancers would previously perform non-partnered dances during the show.
-The casting department would sometimes select troupe members for the main competition in the following season.
-The brand also has a live revue, as well as a “Dancing with the Stars” DVD series, which resulted in several casting notices on Backstage for backup dancers.
+Besides casting competitive dance partners for the celebrities, “Dancing With the Stars” also looks for talent for other roles.
+The series employs a troupe of dancers who perform non-partnered dances during the broadcast.
+The casting department often selects troupe members for the main competition, too.

-As mentioned, the bulk of dancers on the show have been those who’ve made their mark on other dance-oriented shows.
+As mentioned, the bulk of the dancers on the show have been those who’ve made their mark on other dance-oriented shows.
 Therefore, be sure to bookmark our reality TV casting roundup for any updates—and definitely check out other upcoming projects that need dancers.
 Keeping your dance résumé active is always a good idea to help dancers advance their careers.

-“When you’re forming a partnership through dance, you have to build trust,” wrote Burke for Dance Magazine.
+“When you’re forming a partnership through dance, you have to build trust,” wrote former pro Cheryl Burke for Dance Magazine.
 “With so many of my partners, I’ve become their rock.
 They can know the steps like the back of their hand but still feel insecure, and we have to get down to what’s really making them feel that way.”

 Becoming a professional dancer requires a lot of dedication, skill, and talent.
 In fact, the journey can be grueling.
 That’s why Brittany Cherry encourages dancers not to give up, but also not to wear out.
-“I think the hardest thing about being a dancer is the ability to check in with yourself both physically and mentally as much as possible,” she told VoyageLA, especially after “going to eight-hour auditions just to hear another ‘Not this time.’ ” Cherry eventually landed a gig as part of the “Dancing with the Stars” dance troupe.
+“I think the hardest thing about being a dancer is the ability to check in with yourself both physically and mentally as much as possible,” she told VoyageLA, especially after “going to eight-hour auditions just to hear another ‘Not this time.’ ” Cherry eventually landed a gig as part of the “Dancing With the Stars” dance troupe.

-Backstage Expert and movement coach Erika Shannon encourages dancers to be as prepared as possible, even if things aren’t certain.
+Backstage expert and movement coach Erika Shannon encourages dancers to be as prepared as possible, even if things aren’t certain.
 She points out that “even if you don’t know what the choreography is going to be, if you’re going to a dance call, there is no reason why your body can’t be warmed up, your mind can’t be centered.
 So before you audition, be sure to put your phone away, get into your body, stretch, warm yourself up, and be prepared—and eat!
 Don’t go to an audition with no food in your stomach because you will not be able to retain choreography or direction.”

-In the end, the only way to get on “Dancing with the Stars” is to be prepared for your opportunity—whenever it might arrive.
+In the end, the only way to get on “Dancing With the Stars” is to be prepared for your opportunity—whenever it might arrive.
 “So You Think You Can Dance” contestant Evan DeBenedetto told DancePlug, “The audition process is definitely grueling and long.
 It’s a big waiting game.
 You’re constantly proving yourself and [showing] that you deserve to be on the show, which is stressful, but at the same time, hopefully it’s all worth it.”

 Check out Backstage’s dance audition listings!